-The School Counseling program is approved by the Florida Department of Education (DOE).
-All requirements for certification in the Guidance and Counseling subject specialty will be fulfilled prior to degree conferral, including all curriculum and examination requirements.
+The School Counseling program is approved by the Florida Department of Education (FDOE).
+All requirements for certification in the School Counseling subject area will be fulfilled prior to degree conferral, including all curriculum and examination requirements.

 A degree conferred by any College of Psychology program, including those that are NCATE/CAEP accredited, may not automatically mean (1) acceptance of the program curricula by a given state for the purpose of professional licensure or certification; (2) acceptance of the program curricula for the purpose of any nongovernmental certification; or (3) satisfaction of an employer's preconditions/qualifications for employment.